AlfredoGvz/plan_me_pj/README.md

 Once the app is running locally or on the hosted site, users can:

+Create your own account, or log in to the app using the preset account:

+**email:** test.email.events@gmail.com
+**password:** test_user123

+Creating your own account:

 - Create an account as an attendee or organizer.
-A verification email will be sent to your address.
+A verification email will be sent to your inbox.
 - Browse events: Unverified users can still explore the event listings but cannot book events.
 - Book events: Verified users can book spots for events and opt to pay for paid events.
 - Add events to Google Calendar: The app prompts users to authenticate with Google and grant calendar permissions.
 Once permission is granted, events will be added or modified automatically.

   **User Roles**
   Attendees: Can book events and view their event schedule from the dashboard.
   Organizers: Can create, manage, and delete their events, as well as view booked events in their dashboard.

   **Deletions**

 - Organizers can delete only the events they have created.
 - All users can delete their accounts at any time.
 This action will permanently remove all their personal data, including email addresses and any associated details, from the system.